 Directed by the Burkinabe Serge Aimé Coulibaly, seven astounding dancers recounts the history of the peoples of yesterday and today through the figure of the mythical Fela Kuti.

 Kalakuta Republik, Lagos, Nigeria, a hotbed of liberty and defiance.
 In the urgency of the present moment, seven astounding dancers confront the world.
 Directed with brio by the Burkinabe choreographer Serge Aimé Coulibaly, their impassioned dancing recounts the history of the peoples of yesterday and today through the figure of the mythical, brilliant musician Fela Kuti.
 A hymn to resistance in the shamanic temple of Afrobeat.

-Stoking the fire, the legendary Nigerian superstar incarnates the abiding symbol of struggles against power and corruption as Coulibaly conducts his orchestra of insurgent dancers, instruments of the revolution.
-In a sweltering night club (an evocation of Fela Kuti’s famous Shrine), they combine jazz, funk and Yoruba rhythms to a point of collapse and utter fusion – hip-shaking utopias, a bewitching urban trance.
+Stoking the fire, the legendary Nigerian superstar Fela Kuti incarnates the abiding symbol of struggles against power and corruption as Coulibaly conducts his orchestra of insurgent dancers, instruments of the revolution.
+In a sweltering night club, they combine jazz, funk and Yoruba rhythms to a point of collapse and utter fusion–hip-shaking utopias, a bewitching urban trance.
 Amidst the chaos, the master of the night delivers urgent sermons.
-The uprising can’t wait!
+The uprising can’t wait.
 Get up and boogie!

 Produced by Faso Danse Théâtre + Halles de Schaerbeek

 Created with and performed by Marion Alzieu + Serge Aimé Coulibaly + Ida Faho + Antonia Naouele + Adonis Nebié + Sayouba Sigué + Ahmed Soura

 Music Yvan Talbot

 Video Ève Martin